 - Beat the eggs until mixed, then add in the dry ingredients.
 As soon as they are combined, add the wet ingredients.
 Filling, DONE.

 - Carefully pour the filling into the crust.
+Place the pie dish on a baking sheet to protect from any stray filling bubbles.

 - Bake the buttermilk pie at 325 degrees F for 20 minutes on the lower rack.
 Then, transfer to center of the oven, and bake 40 minutes more.
 Shield pie crust with foil or add a pie crust shield as needed if the crust browns too quickly before the filling is set.
 Serve with desired toppings, and ENJOY!